 Students enrolled into an ECPP will be concurrently (at the same time) enrolled in their vocational training program and the Adult Education program.
 The student is required to attend classes in the Adult Education Program and is expected to participate in those classes.
 The Adult Education Program will be offered on campus, in a computer lab and will have a facilitator present to support the students.
 The Adult Education program is offered online and is self-paced enabling a student to obtain their high school diploma while they are attending their vocational program.
-The Adult Education program is offered by an approved adult education service provider and not by the Institution.
-The Institution does not guarantee that the student will receive a high school diploma or its equivalent.
+The Adult Education program is offered by an approved adult education service provider and not by the Institute.
+The Institute does not guarantee that the student will receive a high school diploma or its equivalent.
+Completing the vocational component of the ECPP program is not a condition of receiving a high school diploma or its equivalent.
 Completing the vocational component of the ECPP program is not a condition of achieving a high school diploma or its equivalent.
 Upon successful completion of the adult education component of the program the student may request a copy of their transcript directly from the adult education vendor.